 Disclaimer: The company we are working for this summer has a very specific media policy.
 I in no way speak for the company or my co-workers, and am only recounting my personal experiences.
 Also, any details I get wrong in this or any other post are due to a misunderstanding on my part.

 Overall, it’s been a really nice summer working and playing in Oregon, but as we are heading out soon I thought this would be a good time to write up our summary.
+If you would like to read our daily account you can start here.
 I’ll start by saying these are absolutely the nicest seasonal employers we have worked for since being on the road.
 We have had direct contact with managers/supervisors and every single interaction with them as been professional and pleasant.
 Not that we haven’t had moments of frustration or conflict in this job, but because we are working for a corporation, those situations were handled with a “rule book” that I was familiar with, and very much appreciated.
 This type of behavior has not been our experience with most of our seasonal positions, so for me it was one of the best benefits of the job.
 It wasn’t all great of course.
 The work was harder than I expected, and cleaning bathrooms and emptying trash all day every day was definitely not something I would sign up for again, but the overall experience was so positive that for the first time we are planning on coming back to the same place for another summer.
 This is no small thing, as we have a list of places we would like to explore during our summers, but the combination of the people, the pay, the weather, and the many places to explore in this area make us both want to return.
 Ultimately that is the highest praise I can give a position.
 The devil is in the details though, so let’s walk through it.

 Pay – Lee and I both earned $14.25, which is the highest hourly wage I have earned while on the road.
 Lee earned $15 an hour while in Alaska, and of course we earned more with overtime during the Beet Harvest.
 Despite the high wages though, we barely broke even this summer.
 Yes, we earned more, but we also spent more as there were many places to explore in the area.
 We also only worked 35.5 hours a week and the combined loss of 9 hours per week definitely had a financial impact.
 Overall we made a combined $16,527 and our expenses for the same time period were roughly $14,333 for a net gain of $2,194 for the summer.
 I say roughly because we started getting paid on May 10th and left on May 24th, so I removed some of the monthly expenses like fuel and food at each end.
 Also, if you remove the $750 we spent on a new cell phone for me we would have made around $3,000, which isn’t quite enough to cover our expenses prior to starting our next job, but that’s also because we are traveling across country back east.
 Again, our choice.